observablehq/framework/docs/routing.md

 - `.tar` - for [tarballs](<https://en.wikipedia.org/wiki/Tar_(computing)>)
 - `.tar.gz` and `.tgz` - for [compressed tarballs](https://en.wikipedia.org/wiki/Gzip)

 For example, say you have a `quakes.zip` archive that includes yearly files for observed earthquakes.
-If you reference `FileAttachment("quakes/2021.csv")` in code, the Observable CLI will pull the `2021.csv` from `quakes.zip`.
+If you reference `FileAttachment("quakes/2021.csv")` in code, Observable Framework will pull the `2021.csv` from `quakes.zip`.
 So this source root:

 ```ini
 .